-In order to protect the health of the public and our volunteers, VITA is indefinitely canceled.
+In order to protect the health of the public and our volunteers, VITA is operating a bit differently in 2021.

 Natrona County families need your help in preparing their taxes, so they can receive tax refunds that help them on a path to financial stability.

 In 2018, VITA volunteers helped nearly 1,819 families receive more than $2.1 million in refunds.
 These refunds help families pay bills, cover basic needs, and save for the future.